Maricopa Ambulance now responding to 9-1-1 calls in City of Glendale

 The Glendale leadership team at Maricopa Ambulance are experienced local EMS professionals.
 Glendale EMS Director Adam Stockton has more than a decade of experience in EMS in the Valley, including instrumental leadership in the startup of the Scottsdale 9-1-1 system with Maricopa Ambulance earlier this year and serving as the lead paramedic at the Abrazo West Level One Trauma Center.
 Stockton will manage day-to-day operations of the Glendale EMS system with assistance from paramedic supervisors.

 Maricopa Ambulance began operations in Maricopa County in October 2016 after receiving its certificate of necessity (CON) from the Arizona Department of Health.
 The issuance of the CON allowed for a new choice in medical transport in Maricopa County, which was previously served by only one provider for a majority of the county.
 Today, Maricopa Ambulance operates more than 30 ambulances in the Valley and will be adding additional units in the coming months to serve new facility contracts and 9-1-1 contracts, including the Glendale community.
-Maricopa Ambulance currently provides 9-1-1 response to the City of Scottsdale, backup 9-1-1 response to the City of Surprise and will begin providing 9-1-1 response to the City of Goodyear later this month.
+Maricopa Ambulance currently provides 9-1-1 response to the cities of Scottsdale, Glendale, Goodyear and backup 9-1-1 response to the City of Surprise.

 Maricopa Ambulance is recognized as a Premier EMS Agency by the Arizona Department of Health Services and is a member of the Arizona Hospital and Healthcare Association, the Arizona Health Care Association and the Arizona Ambulance Association.
 For more information, visit www.maricopaambulance.com.